-3400 Race and Ethnicity in America 3 hrs.
-(3, 0)
+3400 Race and Ethnicity in America

 This course explores critical issues related to the construction and meanings of the concepts of race and ethnicity as well as the nature of stereotyping, prejudice, racism, discrimination, and historical exclusion, while also addressing processes of identity formation.
 Additionally, this course examines a variety of race and ethnic relations patterns, from colonialism, expulsion, and segregation to integration, assimilation, and pluralism, taken historically by different racial and ethnic groups in America.
-It also examines the phenomenon of transnationalism and the emergence of transnational communities in the United States and globally. prerequisite: Upper-division standing. offered: Semester I.
+It also examines the phenomenon of transnationalism and the emergence of transnational communities in the United States and globally.
+PREREQUISITE: Upper-division standing.
+OFFERED: Sem.
+I.